chrysn/resource-directory-replication/draft-amsuess-core-rd-replication.md

 As currently specified, a lookup client has no way to tell where in its lifetime an endpoint is.
 Therefore, a new link attribute is suggested that allows the RD to share that information:

-The new link attribute Lifetime Age (lt-age) is described for use in RD Endpoint Lookups.
+The new link attribute Lifetime Remaining (lt-remaining) is described for use in RD Endpoint Lookups.
 Valid values are integers from 0 to the lifetime of the registration.
 The value indicates how many seconds have passed since the endpoint last renewed its registration.